4404th Wing (Provisional): History

 After a terrorist truck bomb killed 19 airmen at Dhahran in June 1996 (Khobar Towers bombing), the wing was ordered to move to more secure location within the Kingdom of Saudi Arabia.
 As a result, it was moved back to Prince Sultan Air Base.

-It was inactivated and re-designated as the 363d Air Expeditionary Wing on 1 October 1998 as part of the implementation of the Air Expeditionary Force (AEF) concept.
+It was inactivated on 1 December 1998 as part of the implementation of the Air Expeditionary Force (AEF) concept.
+It was superseded ("reflagged") by the 363d Air Expeditionary Wing.